Why Adaptation Matters

 See how the HVAT was used to select the City’s first cool pavement installation.

 San Antonio has made great progress on improving local air quality, in particular reducing ground-level ozone.
 Our ability to control ozone levels through pollution reduction will be challenged as extreme heat days create better conditions for ground level ozone to form.

 Persistent exposure to poor air quality is a chronic stressor for some communities which creates vulnerability to other kinds of threats, including worse outcomes associated with COVID-19.
-The risk associated with the combination of heat and poor air quality is critical reason why San Antonio is working to reduce emissions and prepare for climate impacts to improve public health and overall community resilience.
+The risk associated with the combination of heat and poor air quality is a critical reason why San Antonio is working to reduce emissions and prepare for climate impacts to improve public health and overall community resilience.